SirBofu/dsda-doom-mbf24/mbf24_spec.md

 ##### Actor pointers

 - **A_AddFlags(flags, flags2, flags3)**
     - Adds the specified thing flags to the caller.
+This command has been updated to support MBF24 flags.
     - Args:
         - `flags (int)`: Standard actor flag(s) to add
         - `flags2 (int)`: MBF21 actor flag(s) to add